 Do scratch removal products work?

-Quick answer: Mostly no. Bottled "scratch removers" are generally a coarse cutting compound in a tube -- if they worked as advertised, professionals would use them.
-Shifting real scratches takes machine polishing with the right pads and compounds, and if the mark has gone through the clear coat it needs refinishing.
+Quick answer: Mostly no. Most bottled "scratch removers", scratch pens and "magic erasers" do one of two things: a coarse cutting compound that abrades the surface, or a wax or coloured filler that hides the mark rather than fixing it.
+Filler washes out within a few washes.
+Shifting a real scratch takes machine polishing with the right pads and compounds, and if the mark has cut through the clear coat it needs refinishing -- not a bottle.

-The more reputable brands tell you as much once you read the small print on the back.
+The more reputable abrasive brands tell you as much once you read the small print on the back: light defects only, work by hand, test an inconspicuous area.
 The less reputable ones run viral videos showing somebody hacking at a car with a meat cleaver and magically buffing the damage out in seconds.
-Our audience is intelligent enough to spot camera trickery.
+That is camera trickery -- usually a key or coin dragged across paint that was never broken, or a filler smeared over a mark in good light.
+Our audience is intelligent enough to spot it, but it sets a wildly unrealistic expectation of what a tube can do.

 Why "wipe on, wipe off" rarely fixes a real scratch

 A scratch isn't one thing.
-Light marks that only sit in the clear coat can sometimes be levelled by abrasion.
-Deeper scratches that have cut through to primer or metal cannot -- no bottle can put paint back.
+Light marks that sit only in the clear coat can sometimes be levelled by abrasion.
+Deeper scratches that have cut through to primer or metal cannot -- no bottle puts paint back.
 That's why polishing only removes some scratches, and why an honest answer to "will this bottle fix it?" starts with inspecting the damage.

-If your nail catches in the scratch, it has cut below the clear coat and no scratch remover will repair it.
-A white line in the mark often means exposed primer or base coat.
-Long, obvious scratches need correction by machine or a refinish -- not a finger-and-cloth rub.
+The fingernail test settles most of it.
+Run a nail across the scratch: if it catches, the mark has cut below the clear coat and no abrasive or filler will repair it permanently -- a filler might disguise it for a while, but it'll wash back.
+A white line in the mark usually means exposed primer or base coat.
+Long, obvious scratches need correction by machine or a refinish, not a finger-and-cloth rub.

 Why professionals don't just use them